wittlock/ngx-image-zoom/README.md

 lensWidth | 100 | Width of the lens, if enabled. lensHeight | 100 | Height of the lens, if enabled. circularLens | false | Make the lens circular instead of square.
-This will only look good if width and height are equal. minZoomRatio | *baseRatio* | Lower limit on how much zoom can be applied with scrollZoom enabled.
+This will only look good if width and height are equal. disableStyles | false | Disable the default style for the lens (border styling), makes it easier to apply your own (see below). minZoomRatio | *baseRatio* | Lower limit on how much zoom can be applied with scrollZoom enabled.
 See below for details. maxZoomRatio | 2 | Upper limit on how much zoom can be applied with scrollZoom enabled.
 See below for details.